 Pros: Cotton liners are cheap and fairly robust.

 Cons: They add very little thermal benefit to the sleeping bag, even less so when damp.
-They are also heavy with a large pack size.
+They are also heavy with large pack size.

-Pros: Very light with a small pack size.
+Pros: Very light with small pack size.
 They add a greater thermal boost than cotton and are quick drying, retaining thermal qualities even when wet.

 Cons: Quite expensive and not as durable as cotton.